 - Score leads: Set scoring rules based on viewers’ interest in a particular feature or product.

-Video is becoming an increasingly popular tactic with sales teams.
-Whether it’s for training or outbound prospecting, a video library can help your sales team be more efficient and close more deals.
-Additionally, a video library helps with:
+Video messaging has become an increasingly popular tactic with sales teams.
+Whether for training or outbound prospecting, a video library can help your sales team be more efficient and close more deals.
+Additionally, a video library helps with the following:

-- Outbound sales: Send customers links to testimonials in a video player that recommends other relevant testimonials.
+- Outbound sales: Send customers links to testimonials in a video playlist that recommends other relevant testimonials.

 - Target verticals: Send targeted playlists of videos so prospects can browse and continue to find relevant content.

-- Sales coaching: Create a training library for the team’s funniest and most effective video pitches.
+- Sales coaching: Enablement and sales leaders can create a training library for the team’s funniest and most effective video pitches.

 - Empower sales and solution consultants: Gather all the best sales demos in one place to offer consultants inspiration and ideas.